-In case of Complete assignment of Trademark, the Trademark Owner/ Brand transfers all its rights to another entity.
+In case of Complete assignment, the Trademark Owner/ Brand transfers all its rights to another entity.
 Including Right to further transfer, to earn royalties, etc. Complete assignment does not allow Trademark holder to retain any Right with them.

 Example: “ABC” a registered Trademark holder sells all his Rights to “EFG” by way of assignment, after this the ABC does not retain any right with them.

 In case of Partial Assignment of a Trademark, the Trademark holder transfers limited Rights with respect to particular goods or services.

 Example: “ X” the proprietor of a brand used for electronics, clothes and dairy products , assigns the rights in the brand with respect to only dairy products to “Y” and retains the right in the brand with respect to clothes and electronics.

 In case of assignment with goodwill, the right and value of the trademark as associated with the product are also transferred.
 The person acquiring or purchasing such trademark can use the goodwill for selling other products as well.

 Example: “ A” the Proprietor of a brand “Abibas” relating to shoes, sells his brand to “Q” so that “Q” will be able to use the brand “Abibas” to sell shoes and as well as any other products it manufacturers.

 - Assignment without Goodwill:

 In case of assignment without goodwill, the Trademark owner Transfers all his rights of the product except goodwill.
 The owner of the brand restricts the purchaser from using the trademark for any other product it manufactures which is being used by the original owner.
 Thus, the goodwill attached to such brand with respect to the product already being sold under such brand, is not transferred to the buyer.